 Sperke said there are many pros and cons to living in the dorms, but each person should determine what is best for themselves.

 “The pros are it definitely pushes social life and learning how to live with someone else,” Sperke said.
 “Some cons might be a lack of privacy and a lack of space that someone might need.”

-More information about K-State’s first-year housing policy is available on Housing and Dining Services website.
+More information about K-State’s first-year housing policy, including the full list of exemptions, is available on Housing and Dining Services website.